 The rising cost of commercial electricity made many people from the U.S. switch to solar.
+The reason?
+Solar panel costs may be more sustainable and efficient in the long term.

 In fact, more American households have switched to solar in the first quarter of 2020, with 1.98 GW.
 That’s 65% higher than the total solar panel installation rate in the first quarter of 2019.